Maverick Gaming v. United States of America

 Maverick Gaming v.
-United States of America is a lawsuit filed by Maverick Gaming that contests an agreement granting exclusive rights to sports betting for Native American tribes within the state.
+United States of America is a lawsuit filed by Maverick Gaming that contests an agreement granting exclusive rights to sports betting for Native American tribes within the U.S. state of Washington.

 Background

 In 2018, following the U.S. Supreme Court's decision to nullify a federal prohibition on sports betting, states gained the autonomy to establish their individual regulations.
 Subsequently, in 2020, the Washington legislature opted to permit sports wagering exclusively on Native American territories.
 Advocates asserted that tribal governments possessed the necessary competence for supervising responsible gaming, while concurrently circumventing extensive proliferation.
 Tribal entities assert that Maverick Gaming's lawsuit transcends sports betting, claiming that weakening Washington's gaming compacts could endanger their sovereignty.
 This controversy coincides with a Supreme Court review of a challenge against the Indian Child Welfare Act, with both legal disputes being represented by the same law firm.

 Maverick Gaming

 Maverick Gaming LLC is an American casino company based in Kirkland, Washington.
 It operates 22 card rooms, 1,200 hotel rooms, about 1,700 slot machines and 43 table games in Nevada and three casinos in Colorado.
 It is led by Eric Persson, a citizen of the Shoalwater Bay Tribe.
 Maverick filed for Chapter 11 bankruptcy, on July 14, 2025, then announced the closure of four of its card rooms in the Seattle area.